 Thin your tree year 2 and every year after in early June.

 When the apples are smaller then a Quarter in size, you will want to THIN the apple tree.
 This means pulling off most of the baby apples so that the apples that do develop are a nice size.
 The tree will always produce more apples then it needs.
 You will leave one apple per every six inches of branch.
-Another way to do this is every time you have a cluster of two or three or more baby apples together take all but one apple off.
-This will seem drastic, but too many apples on the tree is 1) hard on the tree 2) you will get pee wee apples 3) it will prevent you from having a good apple crop next year.
+Another way to do this is every time you have a cluster of two or more baby apples together take all but one apple off.
+This will seem drastic, but keeping too many apples on the tree is hard on the tree; you will grow apples that are too small; and it will prevent you from having a good apple crop next year.
 This must be done before the apples are the size of a quarter.

 You may not have any apples on your tree in year 2.
 You may be able to wait until year 3 to start thinning your tree if you have no apples.

-You will start doing this year 3-20+ of your tree.
+You will start doing this year 3 of your tree, and every year after.

 SPRAY #2: After bloom (when most of the petals have fallen off the tree and the apples are the size of a pea) you will want to spray your trees with a home fruit tree spray.
 This is different then the fruit tree oil.
-This spray will include both an insecticide (to deal with plum cuquillio, ornamental fruit moth, coddling moth…and make sure you have worm free apples) and a fungicide (that will deal with things like apple scab, powdery mildew, summer rots, etc).
-Here is an example of a home fruit tree spray.
+This spray will include both an insecticide (to deal with plum curculio, ornamental fruit moth, coddling moth…and make sure you have worm free apples) and a fungicide (that will deal with things like apple scab, powdery mildew, summer rots, etc.).
 This spray at petal fall is the most important one of the year.
 It will do the most for keeping pests under control and making sure you have an edible apple crop.